-The 2020 COVID pandemic disrupted the University's educational experience, with nearly all courses delivered remotely.
+The COVID-19 pandemic disrupted the University's educational experience, with nearly all courses delivered remotely.
 The pandemic also had several impacts on students and parents and on how they paid for college costs.

-- COVID Impact: In 2019-20 and 2020-21, UC undergraduate and graduate students benefited from federal, State and University emergency grant funding.
+- COVID Impact: Between 2019-20 and 2021-22, UC undergraduate and graduate students benefited from \$613 million in federal, State and University emergency grant funding.
 See Figure 4.1. - COVID Impact: The pandemic also resulted in reduced campus employment, particularly on-campus employment for undergraduates in 2020-21.
+In 2021-22, campus employment increased as students returned to campus for the academic year but is still not at pre-pandemic levels.
 See Figure 4.2.